Henry Scott Holland: Religious and political activity

 After graduation, he was elected as a Student (fellow) of Christ Church, Oxford.
 In 1884, he left Oxford for St Paul's Cathedral where he was appointed canon.
+In 1893 he declined the post of Bishop of Norwich.

 He was keenly interested in social justice and formed PESEK (Politics, Economics, Socialism, Ethics and Christianity) which blamed capitalist exploitation for contemporary urban poverty.
 In 1889, he formed the Christian Social Union.

 In 1910, he was appointed Regius Professor of Divinity at Oxford University, a post he held until his death on 17 March 1918.
 He is buried in the churchyard of All Saints Church, Cuddesdon, near Oxford.
 Because of his surname, Mary Gladstone referred to him affectionately as "Flying Dutchman" and "Fliegende Holländer".

 While at St Paul's Cathedral Holland delivered a sermon in May 1910 following the death of King Edward VII, titled Death the King of Terrors, in which he explores the natural but seemingly contradictory responses to death: the fear of the unexplained and the belief in continuity.
 It is from his discussion of the latter that perhaps his best-known writing, Death is nothing at all, is drawn: